BlakeDarrow/DarrowRecipes/source/sphinx/EasyExport.rst

 |
 | If the ".blend" prefix is selected, the user will be prompted to save if the scene has not been saved already.

-.. warning:: Currently, selecting multiple objects will export them as one mesh, using the name of the *active* collection.
+.. warning:: When exporting combined, and *"Smart Naming" is on, the outputted file name will use the name of the *active* collection.
 This is not necessarily the parent collection of the objects.
 Make sure to select your parent collection when using this method.

 .. raw:: html